monome/docs/docs/crow/technical.md

 ## Calibration

-Crow has an in-built calibration mechansim to allow the inputs and outputs to accurately follow and output values.
+Crow has an in-built calibration mechanism to allow the inputs and outputs to accurately follow and output values.
 This functionality is primarily for use with volt-per-octave signals, though of course this accuracy can be used for any number of other purposes!